miu007/LiLabNUS/Join Us!/index.md

 {% include figure.html
    image="images/recruit/collab2.png"
-   caption="**For collaborators:** We welcome collaboration with researchers, clinicians, and industry partners who share our interest in synthetic biology, developmental biology, and bioengineeringIf you're interested in working together, please feel free to reach out.
-We're excited to build meaningful partnerships across institutions and disciplines."
+   caption="**For collaborators:**"
 %}

+We welcome collaboration with researchers, clinicians, and industry partners who share our interest in synthetic biology, developmental biology, and bioengineeringIf you're interested in working together, please feel free to reach out.
+We're excited to build meaningful partnerships across institutions and disciplines.

 {% endcapture %}